joejenett/simply/_posts/2023-04-29-ya-know-I-never-told-my-middle-name-is-ray.md

 summary:
 comments: true
 ---
-<p>Speaking of Ray, we communicated recently about links and things and in his last email he shared something he thought was ‘way cool.’
+<p>Speaking of <a href="https://blogroll.org/">Ray</a>, we communicated recently about links and things and in his last email he shared something he thought was ‘way cool.’
 He was right!</p>
 <p>So.
 Here ya go (enjoy!):</p>
 <p><a title="Trainspotter" href="https://trains.jo-m.ch/#/trains/list?tiles=true">Trainspotter</a></p>
 <p>Yeah baby!</p>